mbaske/grid-sensor/README.md

 * The closest point on its colliders.
 * A set of points roughly matching the object's shape.

 While position and closest point can be queried repeatedly, the shape points need to be generated and cached for better performance.
-This requires a DetectableGameObject component to be attached to detectable objects.
+This requires a DetectableGameObject component being attached to detectable objects.

 I subsequently generalized the sensor for 2D and 3D detection, but kept the initial point based approach.
 The corresponding sensor components are [GridSensorComponent3D](https://github.com/mbaske/grid-sensor/tree/master/Assets/Scripts/Sensors/Grid/GameObject/Sensor/GridSensorComponent3D.cs) for spatial detection and [GridSensorComponent2D](https://github.com/mbaske/grid-sensor/tree/master/Assets/Scripts/Sensors/Grid/GameObject/Sensor/GridSensorComponent2D.cs) for detecting objects located on a plane.